On consecutive perfect powers with elementary methods: Proof of Theorem . : or .

 \section{Proof of Theorem \ref{th:main}.\ref{item:(iv)}: $x \equiv 3,5$ or $7\pmod{8}$.}

-According to the cases \ref{item:(i)} and \ref{item:(ii)}, we can assume that $p$ and $q$ are [distinct] odd primes.
-At this point, since $x$ and $y$ have different parity, then $y$ has to be even.
+According to the cases \ref{item:(i)} and \ref{item:(ii)}, we can assume that $p$ and $q$ are distinct odd primes.
+Note that, since $x$ has remainder $3$, $5$, or $7$ modulo $8$, then $x$ is odd.
+Hence, $y$ has to be even.
 It follows that $8$ divides $x^p-1$, which is impossible since

 and $8$ does not divide $x-1$ by hypothesis.